-What is the best VPN for torrenting in 2020?
-Not every VPN allows for P2P torrenting and even those that do often restrict you to specific servers on their network.
-Having multiple options and a safe connection are key, which is why we’re highlighting these features among the massive market of VPN services.
+What is the best VPN for torrenting in 2021?
+Not every virtual private network allows for P2P torrenting and even those that do often restrict you to specific servers on their network.
+Having multiple options and a safe, private connection are vital, which is why I’m highlighting these features here.

-Open any BitTorrent site and it will tell you that torrenting without a VPN is risky.
+Any good BitTorrent site will tell you that torrenting without a VPN is risky.

-But before we discuss why it’s risky without a VPN, it’s important to understand that torrenting itself isn’t unlawful.
+But before we discuss why it’s risky, it’s important to understand that torrenting itself isn’t unlawful.
 It’s only when you use torrenting as a means to download copyrighted content that it becomes illegal.

 How you use BitTorrent is up to you, and I don’t condone illegal actions performed using torrenting.

-A VPN isn’t a fool-proof way to protect yourself from prosecution, no matter what they tell you.
+A virtual private network isn’t a fool-proof way to protect yourself from prosecution, no matter what they tell you.
 However, any form of encryption and internet security is a good thing, so here’s a quick breakdown of the best VPNs for torrenting:

-- ExpressVPN: Overall, one of the most highly-rated VPNs on the market.
+- ExpressVPN: Overall, one of the most highly-rated companies on the market.
 Secure connections and generous money-back guarantee.

 - Surfshark: A newer service that has made a name for itself by offering unlimited simultaneous connections and low pricing.